Tesla2k/urbackup-tape/README.md

 Usage:

-  1. Requires: mt, tar, buffer, fuser
+  1. Requires: mt-gnu, mt-st, tar, buffer, fuser
   2. urbackup user must be able to write to the tape device
   3. Set Parameters in the script.
 BACKUPHOSTS is a list of all hosts, that should be written to tape